bitcoin/bitcoin/README.md

 -------------------

-Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.
+Developers work in their own trees, then submit pull requests when they think that their feature or bug fix is ready.

 If it is a simple/trivial/non-controversial change, then one of the Bitcoin development team members simply pulls it.